-There are two definitions of a "disqualified person":
+There are two definitions of a "disqualified person":1

-- 1. Anyone who individually owns 10% or more (20% or more for a family group) of total ESOP shares is a disqualified person. - 2.
-Anyone who owns 10% or more (20% or more for a family group) of ESOP shares, plus their individual synthetic equity as a proportion of total ESOP shares, plus the individual's synthetic equity is a disqualified person.
+- 1. Anyone who individually owns 10% or more (or for a family group, 20% or more) of total ESOP shares is a disqualified person. - 2.
+Anyone who owns 10% or more (or for a family group, 20% or more) of ESOP shares, plus their individual synthetic equity as a proportion of total ESOP shares, plus the individual's synthetic equity.
 Note that the denominator of this ratio does not include total synthetic equity, only the individual's synthetic equity.
 Synthetic equity includes any stock options, warrants, and restricted stock or any other right that may give the holder more stock in the S corporation in the future.
 Also, since deferred compensation could reduce stock value, synthetic equity also includes the equivalent amount of company stock that would be represented by the participant's balance in the deferred compensation plan. - 3.
-The intent of these regulations is to limit the tax benefits that ESOPs provide to S corporations, unless said ESOPs provide significant benefits to "rank-and-file" employees.
-These rules, therefore, would chiefly affect employees of S corporation ESOP companies who have large deferred compensation balances and/or significant ESOP account balances.
+The intent of these regulations is to limit the tax benefits that ESOPs provide to S corporations, unless these ESOPs, in turn, provide significant benefits to "rank-and-file" employees.
+These rules, therefore, would chiefly affect employees of S corporation ESOP companies who have large deferred compensation balances, significant ESOP account balances, or both.

-S corporation note: Due to individual tax considerations (the interaction of Schedule K-1 and Form W-2 income), shareholder-employees of S corporations with significant ownership positions typically do not defer employee salary into deferred compensation plans.
+S corporation note: Due to individual tax considerations (the interaction of K-1 and W-2 income), shareholder-employees of S corporations with significant ownership positions typically do not defer employee salary into deferred compensation plans.
 For more information on issues associated with S corporations, please see the Applied Knowledge article titled, "Deferred comp plans and pass-through tax entities."